SebastianRValdivia/WritingTheTabulaRasa/README.md

 Writing the Tabula Rasa is a study system and an information organizer.
 It's aimed at students of any type, with the goal of helping in their task of learning.

-The software development is guided by the book *Writing the Blank Tabula* which can be read for free here.
+The software development is guided by the book *Writing the Tabula Rasa* which can be read for free here.
 The proposed tools and features are taken from this book, any improvements must be referenced from it.
 The book follows a version system that allows it to adapt to changes.
 Anyone can start a discussion about the book by creating an issue and expressing their point of view in an academic way, citing sources and explaining their position.

 ---